ErrrOrrr503/waydroid-server-manual/README.md

     $IPTABLES_BIN $use_iptables_lock -I OUTPUT -o ${LXC_BRIDGE} -p tcp --sport <desired_port> -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT

    ```
-3. If something is interfering with routing on your waydroid, i.e. some vpn, you have to tell waydroid to route packets to host ip addr directly:
+3. If something is interfering with routing on your waydroid, i.e. certain network configurations that modify traffic routing, you have to tell waydroid to route packets to host ip addr directly:

    3.1.
 Use waydroid image with root access to use `ip rule add`.